nonexistusername/streamtest/README.md

 -You need m3u playlist in txt file (not url)

--Save your playlist on Desktop and name it "streamy.m3u"

 -Working streams will be saved in "functionalstreams.m3u" on desktop

 -Just download and start with "python streamtest.py"